dringeis/dringeis.github.io/_pages/TheShapeandSoundofIce.md

 ![](/images/seaice/breaking-ice.jpg)

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-Big thanks to the crew and scientifique teams of the expedition PS115.2, and to ArcTrain and the Alfred-Wegener-Institute (AWI) for making my participation possible and operating this fine ship.